geomoetric/moebot/docs/index.md

 Finally, we have Healthcare.gov.
 With all the potential users and user needs, perhaps AI could craft a custom experience for every user.
 Even if they misspell something, people have a right to access and take advantage of healthcare.

 Here’s why this is important.
-The invention of the computer—at minimum a low level machine intelligence—changed every aspect of our lives.
+The invention of the computer—at minimum a low-level machine intelligence—changed every aspect of our lives.
 We have realized that to get the most out of the computer, we have to shift our thinking to adapt and compliment this artificial intelligence.

 > We sacrifice potential design advancement when our digital design experiences simply mirror physical design processes.
 If we instead design in tandem with artificial intelligence, the possibilities increase exponentially.

 The experiments above show off how this shift in thinking can impact web design.
-Yet these experiments do not crystalize the AI driven design experience.
+These experiments do not crystallize the AI-driven design experience.
 Someone could look at them and think “well I’m not building YouTube, so who cares.”
-This is where my problem finally came into focus.
+Here is where my problem finally came into focus.

 > The Problem—AI Driven Design needs a prototypical poster-child that other designers can build on.

 My charge is to make something that a designer can use to create design.
 The components are elemental—type, shape, and layout.
-The styling are black and white as to not distract.
+The styling is black and white as not to distract.
 Finally, the project should be open source so others can iterate upon it.
 With that, I was ready to build.

 ___